 Other people know it’s time to stop the minute they’re arrested for their 2nd DUI.

-It is said that everyone has a different bottom, and while that’s obviously true for those who do eventually get sober, there are also people who don’t seem to have any bottom, or at least not one they reach while alive.
+Part and parcel of that belief is that everyone has a different bottom, and while that’s obviously true for those who do eventually get sober, there are also people who don’t seem to have any bottom, or at least not one they reach while alive.

 Thus, my hope in writing this article isn’t just to put anyone who smokes recreational marijuana on notice that he or she can’t win a license restoration or clearance appeal, but rather to give him or her something to think about to encourage them toward real sobriety.

 If you’re looking to hire a lawyer to win the restoration of your Michigan driver’s license, or obtain the clearance of a Michigan hold on your driving record, do your homework and read around.
-See how various lawyers explain this stuff, explain the license appeal process, and explain themselves.
+See how various lawyers explain the license appeal process and how they explain themselves.
 When you’ve done enough reading around, start checking around.